redBorder/cookbook-rb-aioutliers/README.md

 # cookbook-rb-aioutliers

-cookbook to install and configure redborder ale
+cookbook to install and configure redborder aioutliers

 ### Platforms